-On January 31, the Smithsonian’s Lemelson Center and Cricket Media launched their 7th annual invention competition.
+On December 6, the Smithsonian’s Lemelson Center and Cricket Media launched their 9th annual invention competition.
 Not only does it offer students the opportunity to develop important skills like problem solving, critical thinking, and collaboration, this year the challenge also honors the legacy of an inspiring inventor.
 Dr. InBae Yoon (1936-2014) was a Korean American inventor who passionately believed—like we do—that everyone is inventive.
 His love of inventing sparked his lifelong commitment to drawing, tinkering, and prototyping his ideas, which resulted in over 200 US patents.
-The Spark!Lab Dr. InBae Yoon Invent It Challenge celebrates his legacy as an inventor and educator and aims to inspire the next generation of innovators.
+The 2020 Spark!Lab Dr. InBae and Mrs. Kyung Joo Yoon Invent It Challenge celebrates his legacy as an inventor and educator and aims to inspire the next generation of innovators.

 Dr. Yoon was born in Korea in 1936 during the Japanese Occupation and grew up through the Korean War.
 He attended the Yonsei University School of Medicine and graduated with his medical degree in 1961.
 Soon after, Yoon immigrated to Baltimore, Maryland where he conducted his internship and general surgical residency.
 During his residency, Dr. Yoon switched his training from general surgery to Obstetrics and Gynecology and became fascinated by laparoscopy — a method of surgery performed using a scope placed through a tiny incision in the body.
 At the time in the 1960s, this method was considered a new and risky kind of surgery, but Dr.Yoon saw its future as a safer technique with the benefits of shorter recovery time and less scarring for the patient.
 He strongly believed that even complicated surgeries could be performed this way.
 This conviction sparked in him a lifetime passion and creativity to invent new surgical devices.